jamesmeneghello/pynab/README.md

 ### Running Pynab ###

-The pynab CLI handles execution of daemons and respawning of processes.
+The pynab CLI passes along execution and shutdown requests to supervisor.
 There are two primary parts of pynab: scanning and post-processing.
 Scanning indexes usenet posts and builds releases, while post-processing enriches releases with metadata useful for the API.
 This metadata includes TVRage IDs, IMDB IDs, whether a release is passworded, release size, etc.